Brady-Higgins/Freezin-For-a-Reason/README.md

 Sign-up page for the UMN Science and Engineering Student Board's 5K: Freezin' For a Reason Race 2023!

 Using React frontend with Typescript, CSS, and HTML.
-Node JS Backend with Stripe API for payments
+Node JS Backend with Stripe API for payments.
-To host the frontend webpage locally use 'npm run dev'
+To host the frontend webpage locally use 'npm run dev'.

 TO-DO: